Inria-Prosecco/libsignal-protocol-wasm-fstar/README.md

 We also modified `crypto.js` to divert calls to `Curve25519` and other cryptographic primitives to use our F\*-generated WebAssembly code.

+## Running the test suite

+We include in this repo a pre-generated snapshot of the WebAssembly files, in the folder `fstar/signal-wasm`.
+You can test it by firing up a web server from the repo's root directory and then accessing the `test/` directory.

 ## Switching Signal flavors

 To switch between the all-Javascript implementation of Signal and the implementation